alinnman/celestial-navigation/WORKFLOW.md

 <br><br>
 Apply the formula above for $\rho$ and $-\rho$ and you will **get the two intersection points $p_1$ and $p_2$**.
 Convert these vectors back to spherical coordinates.
-One of these coordinates matches your physical location.
+One of these coordinates (see yellow markers in picture below) matches your physical location.
 <br><br>
 ![Intersection of small circles.](pics/globe-intersect.png "Intersection of small circles.")
 <br><br>
-For more details and background see the [Readme File](README.md).
+For more details, proof of maths used and background see the [Readme File](README.md).